glotzerlab/hoomd-blue/sphinx-doc/features.rst

 HOOMD-blue performs computations with mixed floating point precision.
 There is a **high precision** type and a **reduced precision** type.
-All particle properties are stored in the **high precision** type and most operations also perform all computations with **high precision**.
-Operations that to not mention "Mixed precision" in their documentation perform all calculations in **high percision**.
+All particle properties are stored in the **high precision** type, and most operations also perform all computations with **high precision**.
+Operations that do not mention "Mixed precision" in their documentation perform all calculations in **high percision**.
 Some operations use **reduced precision** when possible to improve performance, as detailed in the documentation for each operation.
 In this release, only `hpmc` implements mixed precision.